microsoft/service-fabric-observer/FabricObserver/PackageRoot/Data/Plugins/Readme.txt

 ./Build-FabricObserver
 ./Build-NugetPackages

-The output from the above commands, FabricObserver platform-specific nupkgs and a package you have to use for plugin authoring named Microsoft.ServiceFabricApps.FabricObserver.Extensibility.3.2.0.nupkg, would be located in
+The output from the above commands contains FabricObserver platform-specific nupkgs and a package you have to use for plugin authoring named Microsoft.ServiceFabricApps.FabricObserver.Extensibility.3.2.0.nupkg.
+Nupkg files from above command would be located in
 C:\Users\me\source\repos\service-fabric-observer\bin\release\FabricObserver\Nugets.